Black Hoof

-Like Little Turtle of the Miamis, Black Hoof decided that Native Americans needed to adapt culturally to the ways of the whites in order to prevent decimation through warfare.
+Like Little Turtle of the Miamis, Black Hoof decided that Native Americans needed to adapt culturally to the ways of the Euro-Americans in order to prevent decimation through warfare.
 During his later years, Black Hoof became an ally of the United States and was responsible for keeping the majority of the Shawnee nation from joining Tecumseh's War, which became part of the War of 1812.

 Black Hoof resisted the policy of Indian removal that the United States implemented soon after the War of 1812.
 He never signed a removal treaty, and continued to lead his tribe until his death in Saint Johns, Ohio in 1831.
 After his death, the Shawnee were eventually compelled to emigrate to the West.